amineOuklilane/car-wash-automation-system/README.md

 - **Soap + Wax Booth:** Final cleaning and polishing
 - **Drying Booth:** Air-based drying system

-Each station is activated automatically when a vehicle is detected within a محدد distance using proximity sensors.
+Each station is automatically activated when a vehicle is detected within a محدد range using proximity sensors.

 ---